alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

   case value:
     // Do something if 'value' matches the 'expression'
-    // and then continue to other cases
+    // and then continue to default case

   default:
     // Do something if no case matches the 'expression'